jared-smith-kr/Typescript-Lightning-Talks/talks/friendly-neighborhood-compiler.md

 }

 const thing4 = document.querySelector("some thing");
-if (isValidThing(thing4)) doSomethingWithThing4(thing4); // <- Error!
+if (isValidThing(thing4)) doSomethingWithThing4(thing4); // <- Error! thing4 can't be null but compiler is unaware!
 ```

 Oops!
 Now we're back where we started: _we_ know that we're safe at runtime but only in this case and if the context changes the compiler can't help us.
 We also still have way too much conditional checking here... this API sucks!
-Why are we doing this to ourselves.
+Why are we doing this to ourselves?!?

 I'm going to cut to the chase: